2022 year-end tax planning checklist

 - Repaying shareholder loans to your corporation to avoid potential inclusion of a taxable benefit.

-- Declaration of “capital dividends” from your corporation’s “capital dividend account” prior to implementing tax-loss selling in the corporate investment portfolio.
+- Declaration of “capital dividends” from your corporation’s “capital dividend account.”
 Capital dividends are favourable because they are tax-free distributions to Canadian-resident shareholders.